 Down below, we can see three tabs using which you can configure the way sound is played on your PC.

-In this tab, you can test the stereo output of the speaker or headphone that are connected to the PC.
+In this tab, you can test the stereo output of the speaker or headphones that are connected to the PC.
 Once you click on the play button provided there, both left, and right speaker output will be tested by playing a sample audio clip.
 You can identify if there are any discrepancies by comparing the output for each.
 You can also use Headphone Virtualization, which uses advanced processing to create the illusion of a home theater while using stereo headphone.
-It’s quite same like Surround Sound system.
-Apart from this, you can configure the usage full range speakers as well.
+It’s quite same as Surround Sound system.
+Apart from this, you can configure the usage full-range speakers as well.

 Under this tab, you can select the default sound quality in terms of sample rate and bit depth.
 If you are using an audio CD or a DVD, then you can set the sound format using CD Format and DVD Format options respectively.

 2] Microphones Tab

 Under this section, you can configure the way microphones work on your PC.
 Below are the available sections to induce effects for Microphone device: